 Common Law’s mission is to inform, politicize, and activate New Yorkers in low-income communities by utilizing the legal system as an opportunity for transformation.
 Common Law’s unique community lawyering model strives to “make common” the laws and legal systems that govern, and often oppress, people’s lives.
-Our community lawyering model combines legal and political education, story sharing, and collective acts of solidarity and resistance to train New Yorkers to advocate for themselves and, in the process, move from victims to empowered community members.
+Our community lawyering model combines legal and political education, story sharing, and organizing to train New Yorkers to advocate for themselves and, in the process, move from victims to empowered community members.

 Our History – Message from Common Law’s Co-Founders